liangzeng1024/springboot-mongodb-groceryitem-api/README.md

-# Build a Complete REST API with Spingboot and Mongodb - GrcoeryItem Application
+# Build a Complete REST API with Spingboot and MongoDB - GrcoeryItem Application

 A simple GroceryItem REST API built with Spring Data JPA that connects to the Mongodb database to perform the basic database operations such as Create, Read, Update and Delete.